National Fascist Party: Fascist government

 After a drastic modification of electoral legislation (the Acerbo Law), the Fascist Party clearly won the highly controversial elections of April 1924.
-In early 1925, Mussolini dropped all pretense of democracy and set up a total dictatorship.
+In early 1925, Mussolini dropped all pretence of democracy and set up a total dictatorship.
 From that point onward, the PNF was effectively the only legally permitted party in the country.
 This status was formalised by a law passed in 1928 and Italy remained a one-party state until the end of the Fascist regime in 1943.
 The new laws were strongly criticised by the leader of the Socialist Party Giacomo Matteotti during his speech in Parliament and a few days later Matteotti was kidnapped and killed by fascist blackshirts.